pestphp/docs/upgrade-guide.md

 ./vendor/bin/pest --migrate-configuration
 ```

 Furthermore, it's worth noting that Pest v2 is built on top of PHPUnit v10.
 This means that any notable changes made to PHPUnit v10 might have an impact on your test suite.
-To examine all the changes introduced in PHPUnit v10, please refer to the PHPUnit v10 Changelog at the following link:[PHPUnit v10 Changelog](https://github.com/sebastianbergmann/phpunit/blob/10.0.0/ChangeLog-10.0.md#1000---2023-02-03).
+To examine all the changes introduced in PHPUnit v10, please refer to the PHPUnit v10 Changelog at the following link: [PHPUnit v10 Changelog](https://github.com/sebastianbergmann/phpunit/blob/10.0.0/ChangeLog-10.0.md#1000---2023-02-03).

 ### High Order Testing